ATimelessRed/screenmate-one/README.md

 - ✅ Feature is fully implemented and available now.
 - 🟡 Feature is partially implemented or has bugs.
 Check the issues page for more information.
-- ❌ Feature is at all functional or has yet to be released.
+- ❌ Feature is not at all functional or has yet to be released.

 ---